juncg/MercadonaIT/InteliCesta/README.md

-# Food Ordering App
+# InteliCesta

-This project is a food ordering application that allows users to select food items from a list and add them to their cart.
+This project is a smart shopping list application that allows users to select products from a grid and add them to their shopping list.

 ## Features